marselgabdulov/Eisenhower-matrix/README.md

 - User can edit task
 - User can delete task
 - User can move task between quadrants
+- User can mark task as done
+- User can clear all tasks

 Save tasks in LocalStorage.